amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 [Step 5.
 Your application exchanges the LWA authorization code for an LWA refresh token](#step-5-your-application-exchanges-the-lwa-authorization-code-for-an-lwa-refresh-token)

 ## Step 1.
-The selling partner initiates authorization from the Amazon Partner Network
+The selling partner initiates authorization from the Amazon Seller Central Partner Network

-1. The selling partner signs into Seller Central and goes to the Amazon Partner Network.
+1. The selling partner signs into Seller Central and goes to the Amazon Seller Central Partner Network (Amazon SCPN).

 2. The selling partner goes to the detail page for your application and clicks the **Authorize Now** button.
 The consent page for your application appears.